Heriam/blog/content/articles/Tools/Cloud-Desktop-Based-On-MegaSync.md

 - fast transfers with end-to-end encryption
 - folder synchronization among multiple devices

 As we can see, a very useful function of MEGASync is to synchronize folders among multiple devices.
-But it becomes more interesting when we use it to synchronize desktops()
+But it would become more interesting when we use it to put our desktop in the cloud.